Quick start

 Common mistakes to avoid

-- Do not assume seasonings, yeast, salt, gelatin, or thickener always scale perfectly.
+- Do not assume seasonings, yeast, salt, leavening, gelatin, extracts, or thickener always scale perfectly.

-- Do not round eggs, packets, or small measurements without thinking about the recipe.
+- Do not round eggs, packets, cans, or small teaspoons without thinking about the recipe.

-- Do not forget that pan size and cook time may need adjustment when the batch size changes.
+- Do not forget that pan size, food depth, stirring, doneness cues, and cook time may need adjustment when the batch size changes.

 Research and references